Underground Utility Districts

 Rule 20B projects usually involve larger developments or even neighborhoods which do not fit the Rule 20A criteria, but which involve at least both sides of a street for 600 feet or more.

-Under Rule 20B, the applicant is responsible for the installation of the conduit, substructures, boxes, service panels and all costs associated with completing installtion of the underground system.
+Under Rule 20B, the applicant is responsible for the installation of the conduit, substructures, boxes, service panels and all costs associated with completing installation of the underground system.
 PG&E pays for the removal of overhead facilities.

 Rule 20C projects are usually smaller projects involving a few property owners, where neither Rule 20A nor Rule 20B applies.
 The costs are borne almost entirely by the applicants, less a credit for the salvage value of removed facilities.